BALI WEATHER GUIDE

 🌤️

 September is arguably Bali's best kept secret.
-Excellent weather continues while crowds thin significantly as European summer holidays end.
-This brings a more relaxed, authentic atmosphere to the beaches, temples, and restaurants.
+Excellent weather continues while crowds thin significantly.
 Prices begin to ease from peak rates.
-Arguably the single best balance of great weather and manageable visitor numbers.
+This month offers the single best balance of great weather and manageable visitor numbers.

 Best activities: Uncrowded beach time, scuba diving, Ubud day trips, sunset cocktails.